aintnodev/arkade/.github/README.md

 - Fonts: [Inter](https://github.com/rsms/inter) and [JetBrains Mono](https://github.com/JetBrains/JetBrainsMono)

 My personal website is not ready yet (skill issue) but I'll copy it there too once its ready.

+## Commit guidelines

+Write your commit message in this way:

+**[type] ( [scope?] ): [description]**

+Types:

+- feat: A new feature
+- fix: A bug fix
+- refactor: A code change that neither fixes a bug nor adds a feature
+- doc: Documentation changes
+- build: Changes that affect the build system or external dependencies
+- chore: Other changes that don\'t modify src or test files
+- revert: Reverts a previous commit

+Scope: Optional, refers to the part of code changed in this commit.